Efficient time stepping for numerical integration using reinforcement learning: Preliminaries

 where $R(\theta)$ is an additional regularization term.
-In the following we use the typical $L_2$ loss, i.\,e., $L(y, \hat{y}) = \norm{y - \hat{y}}_2$.
+In the following, we use the typical $L_2$ loss, i.\,e., $L(y, \hat{y}) = \norm{y - \hat{y}}_2$.
 We continue to run episodes until the Q-function converges.
-This approach (and similar variants) is often referred to as \textit{deep Q-learning} \cite{Mnih2015}.
-While convergence to the exact Q-function is only rigorously proven for classical Q-learning in a finite state and action space setting \cite{KS99}, there are numerous publications showing the success of deep Q-learning in many applications.
-For an overview, the reader is referred to \cite{pmlr-v120-yang20a}.
+This approach and similar variants are often referred to as \textit{deep Q-learning} \cite{Mnih2015}.
+While convergence to the exact Q-function is only rigorously proved for classical Q-learning in a finite state and action space setting \cite{KS99}, there are numerous publications showing the success of deep Q-learning in many applications, see \cite{pmlr-v120-yang20a} for an overview.